 We thought he might miss his old playmate, so we brought other cats and dogs.
 Unfortunately, he’s even more passive-aggressive around them.
 He just lies around and snaps when they approach him.
 He gets a good run-out when we take him for a walk, so it’s not about exercise.
 It feels like my dog is lazy and not himself — and I just don’t know what to do about it.

 Around the house, he doesn’t want to do anything anymore.
 Is it possible that it’s boredom that’s driving this newfound aggression?
 How do we help him deal with the attack if he’s also stubborn and sluggish?

 It’s Tricky to Pin These Things Down

 Aggression comes in many different flavors, but for most dogs, it’s based on fear.
-Trauma that they go through tends to stick with them.
+The trauma that they go through tends to stick with them.
 This is unlikely to be the case here, as such events are usually easy to identify.

 Generally, boredom is more often a problem symptom than a cause.
 A puppy that’s both passive and aggressive might be suffering from hypothyroidism.
 But if tests have disproved that, we must look further.